Use our convenient online scheduler to book an appointment now.

 Although ankle arthritis is 5-10 times less common than arthritis in larger joints, when it strikes it causes significant issues with mobility.
 Seeing a foot and ankle care expert ensures you get customized treatment for your joint, from custom orthotics to anti-inflammatory treatments to ankle surgery in severe cases.

-At Town Center Orthopaedic Associates, our team uses the latest in foot and ankle care to ensure effective treatment of many foot and ankle conditions.
+At Town Center Orthopaedics, our team uses the latest in foot and ankle care to ensure effective treatment of many foot and ankle conditions.
 Most of our services are provided in-office for your comfort and convenience, and your provider always personalizes your treatment plan based on your symptoms and evaluation.